-Section 4.1 provides an overview of why SHAKEN needs an extension to support diverted calls.
+Section 6.1 provides an overview of why SHAKEN needs an extension to support diverted calls.

-Section 4.2 describes how "div" PASSporT enables end-to-end call authentication when calls are diverted by a trusted in-network entity.
+Section 6.2describes how "div" PASSporT enables end-to-end call authentication when calls are diverted by a trusted in-network entity.

-Section 4.3 describes how "div" PASSporT enables end-to-end call authentication for calls diverted by an untrusted end-user device.
+Section 6.3 describes how "div" PASSporT enables end-to-end call authentication for calls diverted by an untrusted end-user device.